Jack-19/Fast-Lane-Detailing/README.md

 ## Design
 I firstly designed my project via wireframes to get an intial idea of how I wanted to lay my project out and which color scheme I was going to use.
 Although my final project has changed slightly from the intital design the majority is the same.
 The color scheme I choose to use was a black and white theme throughout the project.
 This enabled good contrast between the background and text.
 I feel it also gives a very professional look and feel to the project.
+My main goal when designing this project was to ensure a good user experience, when carrying out research before starting this project I found other car cleaning companies have very poor websites.
+This could be due to poor navigation or just a confusing layout.
+Therefore I wanted a simple layout with one contiuous page to allow the user to simply scroll through all required information without need to do anything other than scroll.
+Due to this unique design anyone can easiy navigate the website.
+This will also support indiviuals who have very little experience using computers or the internet, this ensures the conpmay will not lose any customers due to not being able to use the navigation effectively.

 ## User stories
 - As a potential new customer to the website I want to read about avaliable services so I can choose a service to book.